On Business, Rest, and Care: Rethinking Work Through the Body

 A Broader Invitation

-How might you design it to honour your body and your energy?
+If you run a business, how might you design it to honour your body and your energy, rather than asking you to work against them?

-What forms of flexibility would allow you not just to function, but to thrive?
+If you work within traditional structures, what forms of flexibility would allow you not just to function, but to thrive?

 Return to The Archive